Attacks on the newly-disclosed "MDS" hardware vulnerabilities in Intel CPUs

 Abort (TAA), a

-new speculation-based vulnerability in Intel CPUs as well as other MDS-related issues, as described in our new RIDL addendum.
+new speculation-based vulnerability in Intel CPUs as well as other MDS-related issues, as described in our first RIDL addendum.

 In reality, this is no new vulnerability.